 They varied.
 The political situation was complicated.
 It’s these forgotten populist movements of the founding generation, and not Jeffersonianism — despite sometime Jeffersonian patronizing of them — who offer real American founding precedents for the kind of thinking that went into the New Deal, and that Ocasio-Cortez is thinking about now.

 So I mean it when I say that if the purpose is merely to score on a Hannity, for the pleasure of the lefty-liberal choir, it’s better not to get into the real history.
 In that context, you can only misrepresent it.
 The critically important fact about democracy in America is that it came, in the compromised form it did, in opposition to and reversal of principles enshrined in the national founding.
 Some liberal scholars of history don’t want to get into that either.

-Because Alexandria Ocasio-Cortez’s views and proposals do have a history, stretching back into the founding period, and because that history is fraught and painful and ironic, it’s intriguing to me to see the history linked to her current public role.
-And it’s deeply disappointing to me to see that history bungled, elided, glossed over, and misunderstood, yet again, in all the usual ways.
+But because Alexandria Ocasio-Cortez’s views and proposals do have a history, stretching back into the founding period, and because that history is fraught and painful and ironic, it’s intriguing to me to see the history get linked to her current public role, and it’s disappointing to me to see that history bungled, elided, glossed over, and misunderstood, yet again, in all the usual ways.
 If politicians want to connect themselves to founding figures, who can blame them (actually, I don’t think I’ve seen much of that from Ocasio-Cortez)?
 But when influential public intellectuals seek to connect the American founding to modern political debates, I wish they’d start to distinguish more clearly between hasty, headline-friendly, rah-rah and meaningful public discussion of our national past.
 As romantic as any of Jefferson’s, that’s my American dream.